lscianni/gmailer_py/README.md

 # gmailer

-send emails witha gmail accont from a cli.
+send emails with a gmail accont from a cli.
 Can take a comma separated list of recipients.

 ## Usage: